HIV and pregnancy: Health considerations

+In general, most preventative measures do not exclusively focus on HIV testing (e.g., uptake of voluntary testing), but it directly addresses effective stigma reduction strategies, which include increasing awareness through spreading knowledge, change of attitude and behavior, especially towards HIV- pregnant women.

 Pregnant women with HIV may still receive the trivalent inactivated influenza vaccine and the tetanus, diphtheria, and pertussis (Tdap) vaccination during pregnancy.

 Many patients who are HIV positive also have other health conditions known as comorbidities.
 Hepatitis B, hepatitis C, tuberculosis and injection drug use are some of the most common comorbidities associated with HIV. women who screen positive for HIV should also be tested for these conditions so that they may be adequately treated or controlled during the pregnancy.
 The comorbidities may have serious adverse effects on the mother and child during pregnancy, so it is extremely important to identify them early during the pregnancy.

 Health disparities

 There are well documented disparities with regards to who is affected by HIV/AIDS during pregnancy.
 For example, a study of Florida births from 1998 to 2007 showed parents who were identified as Hispanic or Black in the medical records were more likely to have HIV during pregnancy.
 Though more research is needed, poverty is a significant structural inequity that can drive these differences in HIV rates.
 Furthermore, there are large disparities in access to antiretroviral therapies, medications important in preventing the transmission of HIV from parent to child.
 Not receiving antiretroviral therapies was significantly associated with restricted Medicaid eligibility.
 This data suggests that improved insurance coverage to diagnose, screen, and treat pregnant individuals with HIV would help increase access to essential medications and reduce transmission of HIV from parent to child.